As the owner of a classic car, you’re going to want the best level of cover available for what is undoubtedly your pride

 One aspect of classic cars that is likely to be favourable to the driver when it comes to insurance is the fact that those who do drive them tend to do so less than they would a conventional car.
 This keeps the mileage down and thus reduces the probability of an accident occurring.

 And so although the car is likely to be rather more expensive than a small hatchback, the fact that will probably be used less is something that the insurance provider will take into account.
 The reduced mileage will go some way towards counteracting the increased value when the premiums are being calculated.

 Another advantage of the reduced mileage is that with the right policy, you can quite easily build up a good no claims discount, further reducing your premiums as time goes by.

 Given all of this, and the range of uses specific to classic cars as set out above, you are likely to find that by taking out a specialised policy, you will actually be spending less than you would by taking out a conventional, 12 month, fully comprehensive policy.
 As always, shop around and read the small print and you’ll be able to make you don’t get overcharged or pay for cover you don’t need while missing out on what you do.

-How can I get the best deals on classic car insurance?
+How can I get the best deals on insuring a classic car?